reakjra/Lawspy/README.md

 # Lawspy
 A calculator for some basics laws.
+(Made for testing my abilities and knowledge with python)